Stasi Records Agency: Controversy

-Reconstruction of shredded files
+Reconstruction of destroyed files

-In 1995, the Stasi Archives began reassembling documents that had been shredded by Stasi staff before citizens had been able to protect them.
-There were nearly 16,000 bags of shredded material; an estimated 33 million pages.
-The project to reassemble them is ongoing.
-This work has mainly been done by hand but since 2007 specially developed computer technology has been used to help with the project.
+In the early 1990s the BStU began work on reconstructing documents that had been destroyed by Stasi officers and staff before the archives were secured by citizens occupying Stasi offices.
+The destruction had initially been performed using industrial shredders, but these soon broke down and officers resorted to tearing files by hand before stuffing the pieces into bags that were then meant to be burned or chemically treated.
+Approximately 16,000 such bags came to be held by the BStU, which estimated that each contained between 2,500 and 3,500 document fragments.
+By early 2007 the contents of around 350 of these bags had been manually reconstructed by a small team of full-time workers, a task that is being continued by the Federal Archives since it absorbed the BStU.
+According to the archives, an additional "few thousand" bags containing very finely shredded paper were also secured by the BStU, but these were all disposed of by the agency in 1991 and so cannot be the subject of any attempts at reconstruction.

+As part of an effort to increase the speed of reconstruction, the Fraunhofer Institute for Production Systems and Design Technology was awarded a contract in 2003 to develop a computerised system for document reconstruction, which it refers to as "ePuzzler" and which it first deployed in 2007.
+This pilot project attempted reconstruction on the contents of 400 bags and demonstrated that the concept worked in principle, but a wider deployment was not undertaken due to limitations in scanner technology and concerns over cost efficiency.

 Rosenholz files

 The Rosenholz files are a collection of microfilmed Stasi files that have information on East Germany's foreign intelligence service employees and informers.
 They contain 320,000 agent cards and 57,000 spy reports.
 They were acquired by the CIA shortly after the fall of the Berlin Wall in unclear circumstances.
 Between 2001 and 2003 the United States gave the files it had, which were on 380 CD-ROMs, to the Stasi Records Agency.
-Since July 2003, these been available for viewing.
+Since July 2003, these have been available for viewing.
 They provide an insight into the Stasi's spying activities in western countries.
 They have been used to identify Stasi spies and informers, including Lothar Bisky, the chairman of the Party of Democratic Socialism and its successor Party of The Left.

 The CIA passed on some of the material to the United Kingdom and other countries.
 In 2011, the German government asked the UK's MI5 to return the files they have, but they refused due to concerns that British Stasi spies could be exposed.